Johann Carl Megerle von Mühlfeld

+Life

-Megerle was the son of Johann Baptist Megerle (1742–1813) who was ennobled as von Mühlfeld in 1803.
-He was a brother of Johann Georg Megerle von Mühlfeld.
+Megerle was born in 1765.
+He was the son of Johann Baptist Megerle (1742–1813) who was ennobled as von Mühlfeld in 1803, and an older brother of fellow naturalist Johann Georg Megerle von Mühlfeld.
 He collected natural history specimens which he sold to the Imperial Natural History Cabinet in 1808.
 He worked at the cabinet from 1786 in an honorary position along with Andreas Xaverius Stütz and in 1792 he became a custodian for the mineral collection.
 In 1797 he became the first curator of insects.
 From 1798 to 1806 he was involved in trading natural history specimens at the Bürgerspital.
 He named insects in the catalogues of the auction but these names are not to be used for taxonomic purposes.
 He collected insects and minerals both on his own and through purchases.
 From 1826 to 1840 he also managed an amateur theatre Mühlfeldtheater in Gentzgasse, Vienna.
 He worked at the Naturhistorisches Museum, Wien, until his retirement in 1835.

 Among the taxa Mergerle von Mühlfeld described are: